jojozhuang/jojozhuang.github.io/_posts/2017-10-11-running-javascript-at-server-side-with-rhino.md

 ## 1. Prerequisite
 Development environment has been setup.
 JDK, Eclipse and Tomcat are all installed.
 Otherwise, refer to [Setup Java Development Environment]({% link _posts/2016-02-10-setting-up-java-development-environment.md %}) to setup your development environment.

-In addition, if you haven’t downloaded and setup Rhino, please refer to my previous posting [Setting up Rhino]({% link _posts/2017-10-10-setting-up-rhino.md %}) to get Rhino installed on your local machine.
+In addition, if you haven’t downloaded and setup Rhino, please refer to my previous posting [Scripting Java With Rhino]({% link _posts/2017-10-10-scripting-java-with-rhino.md %}) to get Rhino installed on your local machine.

 ## 2. Creating Server
 ### 2.1 Creating Servlet Project